Cambridge Investment Research

 Cambridge Investment Research Incorporation is a United States-based broker-dealer and asset management firm headquartered in Fairfield, Iowa.
 The company was founded in 1981 and mainly works as a broker-dealer, but also manages investment assets through its subsidiary Cambridge Investment Research Advisors Inc.

 It is one of the largest independent broker-dealers in the United States.

 History

 Cambridge Investment Research was founded in 1985 by Eric Schwartz.
-As of 2010 it was still controlled by its founder, and was one of the biggest broker/dealers in the US.
+As of 2010, it was still controlled by its founder, and was one of the biggest brokerage dealers in the U.S.